 From Kansui Park, head to Toyamaeki Station and ride the Chitetsu Toyama Line heading in the direction of 各停 Minamitoyamaekimae.
 Get off at Sakurabashi Station in which the Toyama Dai-ichi Hotel is just a 4-minute walk away.

 For your Chubu itinerary, it’s a MUST to try Toyama’s seafood because given the city’s location, everything is always freshly caught!
 Costing at only ¥2,000 to ¥3,500 for a 10-piece Toyamawan-Sushi set (this is a fixed price across all sushi shops), this meal will offer you the finest sushi made from fresh local fish and the delicious Toyama Prefecture rice.

 Alternatively, you can also try the Toyamawan-Sushi Kaiseki Hospitality set menu that offers fresh sushi and the restaurant’s finest dishes.
 For a list of restaurants that you can get these standard sets from, see here.

 Snow and Wasabi

-For this day, make sure that you dress accordingly since we’re going closer and UP to the Northern Japan Alps’ famous Tateyama Kurobe Alpine Route!
+For this day of your Chubu itinerary, make sure that you dress accordingly since we’re going closer and UP to the Northern Japan Alps’ famous Tateyama Kurobe Alpine Route!

 ◘◘ Experience Japan’s famous mountain sightseeing route: Tateyama Kurobe Alpine Route